Yandex Cloud

 yandex.cloud.mdb.mysql.v1.DatabaseService.Delete

-You can get the cluster ID with the list of clusters in your folder and the DB name, with the list of databases in your cluster.
+You can get the cluster ID with the list of clusters in the folder, and the database name, with the list of databases in the cluster.

 Warning